-You can consider that you' II need three types of software (other than Exim itself) to do spam and virus scanning at SMTP time.
-You' II need:
+You can consider that you'll need three types of software (other than the core Exim software itself) to do spam and virus scanning at SMTP time.
+You'll need:

-- 1. Some kind of Exim patch to handle the mail during transmission and pass it on to the spam and virus scanning software
+- 1. Some kind of Exim patch/module to handle the mail during transmission and pass it on to the spam and virus scanning software

 - 2. Spam scanning software

 - 3. Virus scanning software